ahmadshafique/Inverted-Index-Generator/README.md

 <h1>Inverted Index Generator</h1>

 <p>
-  This is an Inverted Index Generator implementated in Python3.
+  This is an Inverted Index Generator implemented in Python3.

   Inverted Index is a list of postings of all unique terms for all documents in a corpus.
 It is an index data structure storing a mapping from content, such as words or numbers, to its locations in a document or a set of documents.
 It is used for text search in large document sets.
 </p>